“I can’t save the world, but in Slough I can make a difference”.

 - To set SMART goals to ensure treatment is effective, and to improve client flow through the service.

-- To work collaboratively with health and social care community and acute colleagues, including Local Access Point and Discharge to Assess teams.
+- To work collaboratively with health and social care community and acute colleagues.

 - To work with other members of the MDT to ensure effective assessment, treatment, management of care pathways and transfers of care / discharges.